Union Theological Seminary: Library

-The Burke Library at Union Theological Seminary, one of the largest theological libraries in North America, contains holdings of over 700,000 items.
-The Burke's holdings include extensive special collections, including Greek census records from 20 CE, a rare 12th-century manuscript of the Life of St. Boniface, and one of the first African-American hymnals, published in Philadelphia in 1818.
+The Burke Library at Union Theological Seminary, one of the largest theological libraries in North America, contains over 700,000 items.
+Burke's holdings include extensive special collections, including Greek census records from 20 CE, a rare 12th-century manuscript of the Life of St. Boniface, and one of the first African-American hymnals, published in Philadelphia in 1818.

 The Burke Library also maintains a number of world-renowned archival collections, including the Archives of Women in Theological Scholarship and the Missionary Research Library Archives.

-In 2004 Union's Burke Library became fully integrated into the Columbia University Libraries system, which holds over 14 million volumes.
-The library is named in honor of Walter Burke, a generous benefactor to the library who served as Chairman of the Board of Directors of the Seminary from 1976 to 1982.
+In 2004, the Burke Library became fully integrated into the Columbia University Libraries system, which holds over 14 million volumes.
+The library is named in honor of Walter Burke, a generous benefactor to the library who served as chairman of the Board of Directors of the Seminary from 1976 to 1982.